Saidalo1/video_converter_bot/README.md

 TEMP_DIR=./temp
 ```

-## Usage

-1. Start the bot:
+5. Start the bot:
 ```bash
 python bot.py
 ```

+## Usage

-2. Open Telegram and start a conversation with your bot.
+1. Open Telegram and start a conversation with your bot.

-3. Send a video file or a URL to a video.
+2. Send a video file or a URL to a video.

-4. Follow the bot's instructions to process the video.
+3. Follow the bot's instructions to process the video.

 ## Future Enhancements